What is Conversation Intelligence? A Plain-English Guide for Teams

 What is the difference between conversation intelligence and call recording?

-Is it only useful for sales teams?
+Is conversation intelligence only useful for sales teams?

 Is meeting data secure?